The mission of this post is to convince you that having a personal mission statement is a good idea and show you how to make your own.

-Personal mission statements seem like the type of thing desperately bored housewives and unfulfilled middle managers do.
+I’m writing it because, until recently, I was mission-less myself.
+None of the people I admired most seemed to have one, either.
+Personal mission statements seemed like the type of useless thing desperately bored housewives and unfulfilled middle managers do.

 Because it’s hokey self-help-ism?

 I’m being rational here, not judging, so that’s not a good reason.

 Yes, it takes time and mental energy, but even if my personal mission statement doesn’t pan out, I suspect this big-picture thinking exercise has value.
 It’s a strategic time-out in my game of life.